 You may ask yourself why would you consider buying a smart smoke detector.
 Afterall, a properly working standard smoke alarm will do its job of alerting you when smoke is detected in your home.
 However, a smart smoke detector is able to go one step further and provide you with an alert on your smartphone whether you are at home or not.
 By receiving the mobile alert when you are not at home, it provides you with an opportunity to alert authorities of a potential fire.
 With a standard smoke alarm, if no one is home to hear the alarm, the emergency response crews cannot be notified.
 In addition to mobile alerts, some smart smoke alarms can automatically turn on lights in your home when the alarm goes off.

-Options to consider when looking a smart smoke detector include the Nest Protest and First Alert OneLink, which both offer carbon monoxide monitoring in addition to smoke detection.
+Options to consider when looking at a smart smoke detector include the Nest Protest and First Alert OneLink, which both offer carbon monoxide monitoring in addition to smoke detection.

-If you do not want to replace your smoke alarm or want something more budget friendly, a second option is the Roost Smart Battery.
+If you do not want to replace your smoke alarm or want something more budget-friendly, a second option is the Roost Smart Battery.
 The Roost Smart Battery looks like a standard 9V battery that can be used in any smoke alarm.
 However, it has a built-in microphone and Wi-Fi chip that will detect when your smoke alarm goes off and will send you an alert on your smartphone.

 One of the biggest home security advancements in recent years has been the accessibility of a home security camera system.
 Gone are the days of complex professional installation, replaced with affordable systems that can be installed on your own.

 Combining indoor and outdoor cameras, a home security camera system can provide many security benefits.
 They will allow you to view a live video stream from your mobile device when you are away from home and many systems also have the ability to record video that can be reviewed at a later time in case of a break-in or you simply want to see who was on your property at a certain time.
-Other features that may be available include the ability receive alerts when a camera detects motion and night-vision.
+Other features that may be available include the ability to receive alerts when a camera detects motion and night-vision.

 There are many home security camera systems on the market that vary greatly in terms of features, wired vs. wireless, video quality, and ease of installation.
 Some systems that may be worth looking into include the Netgear Arlo, Nest Cam, Canary, and Logi Circle.
 Systems such as the Netgear Arlo have the ability to add cameras as necessary, have indoor and outdoor cameras, and have the option of a wireless outdoor installation.

 The availability of smart home products is increasing every day.
-While it may be daunting to think of everything available, do not be afraid to “dip your toes in the water” and start with one products and grow from there.
+While it may be daunting to think of everything available, do not be afraid to “dip your toes in the water” and start with one product and grow from there.
 One of the security products mentioned above is a great place to start.